 A page of data in main memory can be compared to the data in Buffer 1 or Buffer 2 as a method to ensure that data was successfully programmed after a Buffer to Main Memory Page Program command.
 To compare a page of data with the standard DataFlash page size (528 bytes), an opcode of 60h for Buffer 1 or 61h for Buffer 2 must be clocked into the device followed by three address bytes comprised of 1 dummy bit, 13 page address bits (PA12 - PA0) which specify the page in the main memory to be compared to the buffer, and 10 dummy bits.
-To compare a page of data with the binary page size (512 bytes), an opcode of 60h for Buffer 1 or 61h for Buffer 2 must be clocked into the device followed by three address bytes comprised of 2 dummy bits, 13 page address bits (A21 - A9) which specify the page in the main memory to be compared to the buffer, and 9 dummy bits.
+To compare a page of data with the binary page size (512 bytes), an opcode of 60h for Buffer 1 or 61h for Buffer 2 must be clocked into the device followed by three address bytes compared to the buffer 1 or 61h for Buffer 2 must be clocked into the device followed by three address bytes compared to the buffer 1 or 61h for Buffer 2 must be clocked into the device followed by three address bytes comprised of 2 dummy bits, 13 page address bits (A21 - A9) which specify the page in the main memory to be compared to the buffer, and 9 dummy bits.

-The $\overline{\text{CS}}$ pin must be low while toggling the SCK pin to load the opcode and the address bytes from the input pin (SI).
-On the low-to-high transition of the $\overline{\text{CS}}$ pin, the data bytes in the selected Main Memory Page will be compared with the data bytes in Buffer 1 or Buffer 2.
-During the compare time ( $t{\text{COMP}}$ ), the RDY/ $\overline{\text{BUSY}}$ bit in the Status Register will indicate that the part is busy.
+The \overline{CS} pin must be low while toggling the SCK pin to load the opcode and the address bytes from the input pin (SI).
+On the low-to-high transition of the \overline{CS} pin, the data bytes in the selected Main Memory Page will be compared with the data bytes in Buffer 1 or Buffer 2.
+During the compare time (t{COMP}), the RDY/ \overline{BUSY} bit in the Status Register will indicate that the part is busy.
 On completion of the compare operation, bit 6 of the Status Register will be updated with the result of the compare.